F-Zero (video game): Setting

-Development and releases
+Development

-F-Zero was released alongside the SNES in Japan on November 21, 1990, in North America in August 1991, (Note: According to Stephen Kent's The Ultimate History of Video Games, the official SNES launch date was September 9.
-Newspaper and magazine articles from late 1991 report that the first shipments were in stores in some regions on August 23, while it arrived in other regions at a later date.
-Many modern online sources (circa 2005 and later) report mid-August.) and in Europe in 1992.
-Only it and Super Mario World were initially available for the Japanese launch.
-In North America, Super Mario World shipped with the console, and other initial games included F-Zero, Pilotwings, SimCity, and Gradius III.
-The game was produced by Shigeru Miyamoto and directed by Kazunobu Shimizu who also worked on art.
-Takaya Imamura, one of the art designers for the game, was surprised to be able to so freely design F-Zeros characters and courses as he wanted since it was his first game.
+F-Zero was produced by Shigeru Miyamoto and directed by Kazunobu Shimizu, who also worked on art.
+Takaya Imamura, one of the art designers, was surprised to be able to so freely design the characters and courses as he wanted since it was his first game.
 Yasunari Nishida served as the main programmer.
-A total of nine people including three programmers worked in house on F-Zero.
+Nine people including three programmers worked in house on F-Zero.
 It was common practice for personnel to take on multiple roles for SNES game development.

-Mode 7 is a form of texture mapping available on the SNES which allows a raster graphical plane to be rotated and scaled freely, simulating the appearance of 3D environments without processing any polygons.
+F-Zero uses Mode 7, a form of texture mapping that allows a raster graphical plane to be rotated and scaled freely, simulating the appearance of 3D environments without processing any polygons.
 The Mode 7 rendering applied in F-Zero consists of a single-layer which is scaled and rotated around the vehicle.
 This pseudo-3D capability of the SNES was designed to be represented by the game.
 1UP.com's Jeremy Parish stated that F-Zero and Pilotwings "existed almost entirely for the sake of showing [the system's pseudo-3D capabilities] off" as they outclassed the competition.

+Release

-The game was downloadable over the Nintendo Power peripheral in Japan and was also released as a demo onto the Nintendo Super System in 1991.
+F-Zero was released as a launch game for the SNES in Japan on November 21, 1990, in North America in August 1991, (Note: According to Stephen Kent's The Ultimate History of Video Games, the official SNES launch date was September 9.
+Newspaper and magazine articles from late 1991 report that the first shipments were in stores in some regions on August 23, while it arrived in other regions at a later date.
+Many modern online sources (circa 2005 and later) report mid-August.) and in Europe in 1992.
+F-Zero was downloadable over the Nintendo Power peripheral in Japan and was released as a demo on the Nintendo Super System in 1991.
 An F-Zero jazz album was released on March 25, 1992, in Japan by Tokuma Japan Communications.
-It features twelve songs from the game on a single disc composed by Yumiko Kanki and Naoto Ishida, and arranged by Robert Hill and Michiko Hill.
-The album also features Marc Russo (saxophones) of the Yellowjackets and Robben Ford (electric guitar).
-The game was re-released for the Virtual Console service on the Wii in late 2006, then on the Wii U in February 2013, (Note: The game was available through the Wii U Virtual Console trial campaign in February 2013 before the Virtual Console's formal launch in April.) followed by its New Nintendo 3DS release in March 2016.
-Nintendo re-released F-Zero in September 2017 as part of the company's Super NES Classic Edition.
-It was also later included as one of the initial 20 SNES games for the Nintendo Classics service in September 2019.
+It features twelve tracks on a single disc composed by Yumiko Kanki and Naoto Ishida, and arranged by Robert Hill and Michiko Hill.
+It also features Marc Russo (saxophones) of the Yellowjackets and Robben Ford (electric guitar).

+F-Zero was rereleased for the Virtual Console service on the Wii in late 2006, on the Wii U in February 2013, (Note: The game was available through the Wii U Virtual Console trial campaign in February 2013 before the Virtual Console's formal launch in April.) and the New Nintendo 3DS in March 2016.
+Nintendo rereleased F-Zero in September 2017 as part of the Super NES Classic Edition.
+It was also included as one of the initial 20 SNES games for the Nintendo Classics service in September 2019.